 Once the end of its useful life is reached, the plastic PET substrate, high molecular liquid crystal material, nano pigment absorption layer material and silver electrode are all recyclable.

-The institute says that water solvent marker pens can be used to annotate the published content and the notes just wash off after use, like a roll-up digital white board.
-Red, green and blue colors can be produced by adding different pitch spherical composite ion-ex changers during the process, making the i2R e Paper useful for future application in color e-books, magazines and newspapers.
+The institute says that water solvent marker pens can be used to annotate the published content and the notes just wash off after use, like a roll-up digital whiteboard.
+Red, green and blue colors can be produced by adding different pitch spherical composite ion-ex changes during the process, making the i2R e-Paper useful for future applications in color e-books, magazines, and newspapers.

 ITRI sees the technology being able to immediately replace paper for short-lived items like advertising banners, corporate visitor ID badges, transit passes, and museum or parking lot tickets.

 “It’s a fact that a significant portion of daily office printed papers will be discarded in days or weeks after use,” said Dr. Janglin Chen, general director of ITRI’s Display Technology Center. “i2R e Paper’s re-cycle and re-use capabilities, positive effects on the environment and low-cost of production are paving the way for mass acceptance of green e-paper technologies.”